shalininarayan98/second-project/README.md

 - Source Code; Python and Flask.
 Flask is our web development framework using Jinja2.

--Version Control System; Git.
+- Version Control System; Git.
 THis records changes to files and allows for flexibility, security, and pull requests.